miggzz/comp2245-assignment1/README.md

 # COMP2245 Assignment 1

-This is Assignment 1 for <Your Name>
+This is Assignment 1 for <Miguel Ferrance>

 ## Branching